 - Complete an application for driving a vehicle to school.
-The application, which requires the signature of a parent/guardian, as well as the student, includes rules and regulations for driving/riding permits. - Turn the application into the office, along with \$10.00 application fee. - Because of limited parking facilities, permits will be issued only to students who have a legitimate need to drive to school on a regular basis. - Students needing to drive one day only must bring a written note signed by his/her parent or guardian each time he/she needs to drive.
-A daily parking permit will be issued to the student and is to be placed on the center of the dash. - Students must obey state traffic laws, drive in a safe manner, and give the right of way to the buses. - Any vehicle brought onto school property can be searched by the administration with reasonable suspicion. - Any violation of driving or parking rules while on school property may result in the student being denied the privilege of bringing a vehicle onto school property. - Students will lock their vehicles when arriving at school and will not return to or occupy the vehicle during the school day without permission from the office. - Students who drive to school without obtaining an appropriate parking permit will be subject to disciplinary action. - Follow School Drug and Alcohol Policy-Policy 227 - Follow School Search and Seizure Policy-Policy 226 - Driving to school and parking on school grounds is a privilege.
-School and district administration reserve the right to revoke this privilege at any time without refund of the application fee.
+The application, which requires the signature of a parent/guardian, as well as the student, includes rules and regulations for driving/riding permits.
+Turn the application into the office, along with a \$10application fee. - Because of limited parking facilities, permits will be issued only to students who have a legitimate need to drive to school on a regular basis. - Students needing to drive one day only must bring a written note signed by his/her parent or guardian each time he/she needs to drive.
+A daily parking permit will be issued to the student and is to be placed on the center of the dash. - Students must obey state traffic laws, drive in a safe manner, and give the right of way to the buses. - Any violation of driving or parking rules while on school property may result in the student being denied the privilege of bringing a vehicle onto school property. - Students will lock their vehicles when arriving at school and will not return to or occupy the vehicle during the school day without permission from the office. - Students who drive to school without obtaining an appropriate parking permit will be subject to disciplinary action. - Follow School Drug and Alcohol Policy-Policy 227 - Follow School Search and Seizure Policy-Policy 226 - Driving to school and parking on school grounds is a privilege.
+School and district administration reserve the right to revoke this privilege at any time without refund of the application fee. - Students who attend SCTC and wish to drive must obtain a permit from SCTC and adhere to all policies and procedures set forth by SCTC administration.